 All stakeholders should come together and set objective to explore the possibility of exploit women empowerment as one of the poverty reduction tools.
-Poverty is a multidimensional concept which contains lack of income to meet basic human needs, lack of skills and capabilities, weak political affiliation, socio cultural issues .This clearly shows that income is too limited indicator of need to address poverty and dimensions to come out from real poverty level.
+Poverty is a multidimensional concept which contains lack of income to meet basic lack of skills human needs. capabilities, weak political affiliation, socio cultural issues .This clearly shows that income is too limited indicator of poverty and need to address other dimensions to come out from real poverty level.
 Hence, mere improvement in women income would not fulfill the real objective of alleviating poverty but it should build empowerment themselves.
-It is common for all communities in rural areas people need financial support to actively participateagriculture base and non agriculture base income activities small scale trading of commodities, agriculture, farming, domestic industries such as food processing, handicraft horticulture activities, etc. They may also need credit for consumption, especially during lean periods.
-As mentioned earlier, althoughcommunity needs funding togear up with income source, majority do not have formal sources to borrow, mainly from formal banks, due to several reasons several reasons such as non availability of collateral, unable to prove ownership in the assets, prolong land disputes, quantum of the transactionwhich is compared to small and high transaction cost irrespective of size of the facility.
+It is common for all communities in rural areas people need financial support to actively participate agriculture base and non agriculture base income activities small scale trading of commodities, agriculture, farming, domestic industries such as food processing, handicraft horticulture activities, etc. They may also need credit for consumption, especially during lean periods. mentioned earlier, although community needs funding to gear up with income source, majority do not have formal sources to borrow, mainly from formal banks, due to several reasons several reasons such as non availability of collateral, unable to prove ownership in the assets, prolong land disputes, quantum of the transaction which is compared to small and high transaction cost irrespective of size of the facility.
 It is known fact that formal banks are reluctant to support this segment.
-As an alternative option, Grameen banking concept was introduced 1980s in and thereafter Microfinance institutions (MFIs) have been entering to the financial system focusing to support poor segment in the society. institutions (MFIs)provide Microfinance various products and services; mainly focus on availing small loans, saving products, insurance services, training.
-Usually, microfinance is not for consumption and only given for micro entrepreneurs engaged in some form of livelihood development activities or other form of useful business activity.
+As an alternative option, Grameen banking concept was introduced in 1980s and Microfinance thereafter institutions (MFIs) have been entering to the financial system focusing to support poor segment in the society.
+Microfinance institutions (MFIs)provide various products and services; mainly focus on availing small loans, saving products, insurance services, training.
+Usually, microfinance is not consumption and only given for micro entrepreneurs engaged in some form of livelihood development activities other form of useful business activity.
 Unfortunately, majority of profit oriented companies' availed loans for consumption, offering loans beyond their repayment capacity, forcing them towards loan sharks.
 Overall, the main objective of microfinance has gradually been negatively impacted and lost its way due to this encroachment by profit motivated institutions and has resulted to create some issues in the society.
 It was noted that in Sri Lanka out of 2.6million microfinance loan holders, there were approximately 170 cases surfaced.
-When the details were requested to verify people were reluctant to provide those information.
-Although we talk about women empowerment as poverty alleviation tool through microfinance, lack of proper regulation system has been major factor this situation resulting in the intrusion of merely profit driven lenders with high interest loans given without assessing the purpose of loans and repayment capacity which are essential integral elements of the true microfinance concept around the world.
+When the details were verify people requested to reluctant to provide those information. we talk about Although women empowerment as poverty alleviation tool through microfinance, lack of proper regulation system has been major factor this situation resulting in the intrusion of merely profit driven lenders with high interest loans given without assessing the purpose of loans and repayment capacity which are essential integral elements of the true microfinance concept around the world.